-Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head and, as a very minimum at eye level.⇒ fig. 92 and ⇒ fig. 93
+Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head and, as a very minimum at eye level ⇒ fig. 69 and ⇒ fig. 70.

-Adjusting the head restraints ⇒ page 127
+Adjusting the head restraints \Rightarrow page 104.

-- Travelling with the head restraints removed or improperly adjusted increases the risk of severe injuries. - Improperly adjusted head restraints could lead to death in the event of a collision or accident. - Incorrectly adjusted head restraints also increase the risk of injury during sudden or unexpected driving or braking manoeuvres.
+• Travelling with the head restraints removed or improperly adjusted increases the risk of severe injuries.

+- Improperly adjusted head restraints could lead to death in the event of a collision or accident. - Incorrectly adjusted head restraints also increase the risk of injury during sudden or unexpected driving or braking manoeuvres. - The head restraints must always be adjusted according to the occupant's size.